reustle/covid19japan-data/README.md

 If it detects some data inconsistencies, it will abort and not check in any data.
 The data verification checks are in `src/verify.js`

+# Contributors

+The data aggregated here is assembled by contributors to [covid19japan.com](https://covid19japan.com/).

+# Data License and Attribution

+This data is licensed for non-commercial public use under the [Creative Commons By Attribution Non-Commercial 4.0 International License.](https://creativecommons.org/licenses/by-nc/4.0/).

+If you use this data, you must attribute as "Data from ["covid19japan.com"](https://covid19japan.com/)."
+This data is based on reports from national and prefectural government reports in Japan.

+# Code License

+All code is licensed under the MIT License.